danielnebreja24/space-x/README.md

 ### INSTRUCTIONS TO RUN THE APP

--run `npm install` in the root folder
+- run `npm install` in the root folder
--add the API_URL (https://api.spacexdata.com/v3/launches) in the .env file (OPTIONAL) -run `npm start`
+- add the API_URL (https://api.spacexdata.com/v3/launches) in the .env file (OPTIONAL)
+- run `npm start`
--open `http://localhost:3000` from the browser
+- open `http://localhost:3000` from the browser